Documentation Index

 Q4: How to limit the Coding Expert’s operation scope?

-A: You can:- Select specific repositories when installing GitHub App
+- Select specific repositories when installing GitHub App

 - Clearly define the operation scope in the agent’s prompt